Netflix: Meet the Cheer cast on Instagram - Lexi, Morgan, Sherbs!

 Follow Gabi on Instagram @gabibutler1617 where she already has well over half a million followers.

 Although the team love his enthusiasm, it always comes with a pinch of salt, as La’darius is never afraid to speak up or critique his team mates on their technique and ability.
-La’darius was particularly hard on both Allie and Morgan.
+La’darius was particularly hard on both Allie.

-La’darius describes himself as a “Cheerleader turned Public Figure” on his Insta, where he has over 49,300 followers.
+La’Darius describes himself as a “Cheerleader turned Public Figure” on his Insta, where he now has over 132,200 followers.
 Check him out @ladarius_marshall17.

 - COACHING ALL-STAR: Monica Aldama’s ‘Cheer’ success explored – Netflix coach has give Grand National titles!